HIMANSHU2307/content-planner-react/PROJECT_SUMMARY.md

 ## What Was Built

-A complete, production-ready content planning and scheduling application demonstrating senior-level frontend development skills.
+A complete, production-ready content planning and scheduling application demonstrating frontend development skills.
 The application is built with modern React/Next.js patterns, comprehensive state management, and a clean, maintainable architecture.

 ## Key Features Implemented